jluningp/sml-style-check/README.md

 Then, add a new tuple containing (check, warning, and hint) to the `checkers` list in `main/style.sml`.

 You should also add tests for the new rule to `tests/` and document the rule in the `checkers/` readme.

-An in-depth example of how to add a new rule can be found on the [wiki](https://github.com/jluningp/sml-style-check/wiki/New-Style-Rule-Example).